 Just a few examples of how dentistry has changed over time are dental crowns, veneers, and emergency dentistry.
 Back in the day, many patients feared treatment and avoided specific dental procedures for fear of pain and discomfort.
 Thankfully, patients can remove those fears from their thought processes as getting dental crowns or veneers are not only great ways to improve your smile, but the process is pain-free.
 Further, emergency dentistry has experienced a host of improvements designed to take your pain away quickly so that you can get on with your day.

 A popular form of dental technology for many patients is the dental crown.
 Tooth crowns are used to protect weak teeth, restore a broken tooth, support a tooth with a large filling, and hold a dental bridge in place.
-They can also be used to cover discolored or misshapen teeth, or to cover dental implants.
+They can also be used to cover discolored or misshapen teeth or to cover dental implants.
 In most situations, dental crowns are made from precision-milled porcelain or full metal (gold or silver).
-These crowns are customized to the patient, designed to provide a natural, long-lasting smile.
-Further, with same-day crown technology, Dr. Miedema can help you get on your way faster.
+These crowns are customized to the patient, and designed to provide a natural, long-lasting smile.
+Further, with same-day crown technology, the Tory Hill Dental Team can help you get on your way faster.
 If you have been avoiding a dentist visit or getting a dental crown, know that today’s dental crown procedures are painless.

 Have you ever caught a glimpse of a celebrity smile as they flash those pearly whites for the camera?
 Many of today’s celebrities have embraced the concept of veneers, a dental technology product that enhances your smile.
 Determining if veneers are right for you is mostly a personal decision.
 At Tory Hill Dental, we use porcelain veneers to help with cosmetic dental issues such as misalignments, discolorations, chips, or short teeth.